-Recovered carcasses (n=52) were checked for adipose fin condition and scanned for CWTs and PIT tags.
-In 2016, no coded-wire tags and four PIT tags were recovered from spring Chinook Salmon in the Entiat River basin (Table 3; Appendix G).
+Recovered carcasses (n=19) were checked for adipose fin condition and scanned for CWTs and PIT tags.
+In 2017, two coded-wire tags and one PIT tag was recovered from spring Chinook Salmon in the Entiat River basin (Table 3; Appendix F).

-TABLE 3.-Coded-wire tag (CWT) recoveries collected from spring Chinook Salmon carcasses on the Entiat River in 2016.
+TABLE 3.-Coded-wire tag (CWT) recoveries collected from spring Chinook Salmon carcasses on the Entiat River in 2017.